Previous Page

 2. send a brief of evidence to the Office of the Director of Public Prosecutions (ODPP) for them to approve the person being charged.
 The ODPP must approve a prosecution of offences under section 93Z.

-Sometimes what happened will not be "publicly threatening or inciting violence" under section 93Z of the Crimes Act 1900 (NSW).
+Sometimes what happened will not be “publicly threatening or inciting violence” under section 93Z of the Crimes Act1900 (NSW).
 It might be vilification or discrimination under the Anti-discrimination Act 1977 (NSW).

+If it is vilification or discrimination, contact Anti-Discrimination NSW.
 You can make an enquiry in different ways:

 Working out which law(s) apply can be hard.

-Community Legal Centres NSW
+You can also contact Community Legal Centres NSW.